Russia-Ukraine war: What happened today (June 28)

 As Tuesday draws to a close in Kyiv and in Moscow, here are the key developments of the day:

-The death toll climbed to at least 20 after Monday's missile attack on a crowded mall in the central Ukrainian city of Kremenchuk.
+The death toll climbed to at least 20 after Monday's missile attack on a crowded mall in the central Ukrainian city of Kremenchuk, which leaders at a Group of Seven meeting called a "war crime."
 On Tuesday, emergency responders ended a rescue search for survivors.
-Leaders at a Group of Seven meeting called it a "war crime."
 Russia's government denied hitting the shopping center, claiming it caught fire after Russia struck a nearby weapons depot.
 But Ukraine's president said it was a "calculated" strike against the mall.

 As NATO's Madrid summit got underway, Turkey agreed to support Finland and Sweden in joining the alliance.
 The foreign ministers of Turkey, Finland and Sweden signed a memorandum of understanding "that addresses Turkey's concerns, including around arms exports and the fight against terrorism," NATO Secretary-General Jens Stoltenberg told reporters.
 A formal decision to invite Finland and Sweden to join is expected Wednesday, to be followed by NATO's ratification process.